dynatrace-oss/terraform-provider-dynatrace/documentation/03a-Guide-ExportUtility.md

 * `./terraform-provider-dynatrace -export -ref dynatrace_json_dashboard dynatrace_web_application` downloads all available dashboards, web applications and resource dependencies with references
 * `./terraform-provider-dynatrace -export -ref dynatrace_alerting=4f5942d4-3450-40a8-818f-c5faeb3563d0 dynatrace_alerting=9c4b75f1-9a64-4b44-a8e4-149154fd5325` downloads the alerting profiles with the ids `4f5942d4-3450-40a8-818f-c5faeb3563d0` and `9c4b75f1-9a64-4b44-a8e4-149154fd5325`, includes all resource dependencies with references
 * `./terraform-provider-dynatrace -export -ref dynatrace_calculated_service_metric dynatrace_alerting=4f5942d4-3450-40a8-818f-c5faeb3563d0` downloads all available calculated service metrics and also the alerting profile with the id `4f5942d4-3450-40a8-818f-c5faeb3563d0`, includes all resource dependencies with references
-* `./terraform-provider-dynatrace -export -import-state-v2` downloads all available configuration settings and imports resources into the state
+* `./terraform-provider-dynatrace -export -import-state` downloads all available configuration settings and imports resources into the state
-* `./terraform-provider-dynatrace -export -import-state-v2 dynatrace_web_application` downloads all web applications and imports resources into the state
+* `./terraform-provider-dynatrace -export -import-state dynatrace_web_application` downloads all web applications and imports resources into the state
 * `./terraform-provider-dynatrace -export -ref -exclude dynatrace_calculated_service_metric dynatrace_alerting` download all available configuration settings except `dynatrace_calculated_service_metric` and `dynatrace_alerting`, includes all resource dependencies with references

 ### Additional Information